senner007/pretty_urls/README.md

 # pretty_urls

+Single-page app and pretty urls with MVC with js(or jQuery), bootstrap and php.
+Demo : codetoshow.com

 TODO:
--install jquery and boostrap via npm
+-use jquery and boostrap via npm
--install webpack and babel
+-use webpack and babel